ruggeri/tech-notes/programming-languages/garbage-collection.md

   - Swift: Automatic reference counting.
   - C++ shared_ptr in C++ is itself expensive because of atomics.
 - Talk about p99 when it comes to low latency goals.
+  - Also: how does G1 decide what's "fair" for mutator vs collector.
+  - As in: it sets a ceiling for duration to stop world.
+But how long will it resume program before doing more STW evacuation?
+- Discuss why need read barriers for concurrent relocation.